 Equally helpful is Kirk’s take on Paul’s words regarding women.
 The complementarian position (in households and in male only pastoral ministry) relies heavily on Paul.
 Many have observed that Jesus welcomes women, and seems to empower them in ways which would be subversive in his historical context.
 But then it appears that Paul undoes any advances in the status of women which Jesus may have provided his female followers.
 Kirk, using the narrative approach demonstrates how Paul’s words concerning household codes are very much in the same subversive vein as Jesus.
 Paul, argues Kirk, puts forward a relationship of husband to wife which demands selflessness and cruciform love from both sides, and points to Paul’s declaration that men and women give their bodies to each, and yes, the woman has authority over the man’s physical body (1 Cor.
 7:4).
 He also highlights Paul’s admonishment of female ministry leaders in Romans 16, and the implications of 1 Cor. which seem to assume women have been providing leadership in the Church by prophesying, teaching, etc. This scholarly approach to the issue of the role of women which takes seriously Paul’s seemingly anti-women in leadership stance is a voice which is very much needed in the debate.
 For another evangelical scholar to push this encourages me.
 All too often more conservative folks dismiss the arguments in favour of leadership open to women as the work of liberals who reject biblical authority or who have a low view of Scripture.
 So, here is an evangelical, New Testament scholar interacting intensely with the text of Scripture and holding it up as authoritative and saying yes, women can preach.

 Kirk tackles some thorny and messy issues which the church has not always handled well, and speaks grace into them.
 He boldly tackles the issue of sex and devotes a chapter to homosexuality specifically and handles it with admirable grace and biblical integrity.
 His examination of Romans 1:26ff is a take I was blown away with.
 Most folks take Paul’s two verses which proclaim homosexuality as a result of people rejecting the creator and condemn homosexuals and stop reading Romans there (or skip ahead to chapter 8 where the good stuff is).
-I was so glad to see Kirk bring up Romans 2:1.
-This, I believe, is the best biblical approach I’ve seen.
-Yes, Paul does state that homosexuality is not in line with the created order, but all people share in the same level of guilt with regard to their obedience to the same created order.
 The whole point of Romans 1-3 is that under the law, all people are guilty.
 Kirk then provides encouragement to think through the implications of “love your neighbour” and “do unto others” in light of this.
 We are to love our neighbour (whatever their orientation may be) and do for them what we would want to receive from our neighbour (whatever their orientation may be).

 Overall, I find Kirk’s hermeneutic helpful, and his conclusions sound.
 Emphasizing Paul as a proclaimer of the Gospel of the crucified and resurrected Lord who is redeeming the cosmos allows us to see Paul’s ethics as cruciform, not imposing.